lizgaspalanisamy/shop/README.md

 ## Features

-1. Click camera icon, take a picture
+1. Click first button to take pictures
-2. Click
+2. Click second button to see products from shop.com displayed in a modal
+3. Click third button to see sites via multiple alert boxes

+## Enjoy!